A Balinese fire ceremony at dusk during a Grief Trip

 Where will your grief travel?

-Each trip is small by design.
-You'll be with people who hold grief the same way you do — without rushing it, without minimising it, and without making it the only thing.
+Every grief trip is small by design.
+You'll be with people who hold grief the same way you do: without rushing it, without minimising it, and without making it the only thing about you.
 Come as you are.

 In their words